-It is also necessary for you to submit several documents, including a valid passport, a birth certificate, a marriage certificate from your home country and a copy of a divorce decree if you have been married in the past.
-In addition, at least one of you must have resided in France for a minimum of 30 days.
+It is also necessary for you to submit several documents, including a valid passport, birth certificate, marriage certificate from your home country and a copy of a divorce decree, if you have been previously married In addition, at least one of you must have resided in France for a minimum of 30 days.

 3) French weather

 Just as you would in any other country, you will have to consider the season when you are planning a wedding.
-Keep in mind that those who are planning outdoor ceremonies may want to choose a date sometime from March-May since this is when the weather is typically mild and it is not too hot or cold.
-Waiting until the summer months means that you may be getting married while your guests roast in the sun.
+Those who are planning outdoor ceremonies may want to choose a date between March and May, since this is when the weather is mild and not too hot or cold.
+If you wait until the summer months, you may be getting married, while your guests roast in the sun.

-In the event that you are getting married indoors, you still want to choose a region that is not particularly damp.
-We all know that getting wet on your wedding day would not be fun at all.
-However, it’s great to know that it’s very very rare to be raining all day long in France.
+If you are getting married indoors, you still want to choose a region that doesn’t receive a lot of rain.
+Getting wet on your wedding day wouldn’t be any fun.
+However, it rarely rains all day long in France.
 If you really hate the rain, choose the south of France!

 4) Customs of weddings in France

-Serving onion soup at the end of the night is traditional since it will help your guests wind down after such an eventful day.
-To be honest, you can read this everywhere but after photographing more than 100 weddings in France, I have never ever saw my couples do this!
+Serving onion soup at the end of the night is traditional, since it will help your guests to wind down after an eventful day.
+To be honest, you can read this everywhere.
+However, after photographing more than 100 weddings in France, I have never seen my couples do this!

 The groom walks his mother down the aisle at the start of the ceremony, just like the bride walks with her father.

-The French do not have groomsmen or bridesmaids, they have “témoins” (which is pretty much the same to be honest).
+The French do not have groomsmen or bridesmaids.
+They have “témoins” (which is very similar).

 You can have a Croquembouche or Pièce Montée for your dessert.
-It is a very classic wedding desert (and not the best in my opinion, if you really want some decadent French dessert, go for a Mille-Feuilles!).
+It is a very classic wedding desert (and not the best in my opinion.
+If you really want a decadent French dessert, go for a Mille-Feuilles!).

-Classic French weddings can be incredibly long.
-It’s not rare for a couple to get ready at 8am in the morning and have their first danse at 1am the next day!
-A typical French wedding will have a duration of about 16 hours.
+Classic French weddings can be very long.
+It is not unusual for a couple to get ready at 8 am in the morning and have their first dance at 1 am the next day!
+A typical French wedding will last about 16 hours.